 For diploma students, at the end of each Academic Progress evaluation period the student's AP status is calculated.
 Academic Progress Not Met is assigned to a student who falls below the required academic progress standards (CGPA, ROP, or MTF) for the program.
-Students will be notified with an AP NOT MET letter indicating that they will be placed on an academic plan and will be withdrawn unless they successfully appeal by written request within five (5) calendar days after the notification in accordance with the Academic Appeals Policy.
-If the appeal is accepted the student is placed on Academic Probation and is put on an Academic Plan to exceed 3 modules or 3 terms.
+Students will be notified with an AP NOT MET letter indicating that they will be placed on an academic plan that allows for a return to good academic standing within three modules.
+A student must be advised of the plan and acknowledge within seven days of the notification of violation.